<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 What Is the Difference Between Data Harvesting and Data Mining?

-- Data Harvesting: Collects raw data from external sources.
+• Collects raw, personal or proprietary data from external sources.

-- Data Mining: Analyzes existing datasets to discover patterns and insights.
+• Analyzes legitimate datasets that have been collected with consent to discover patterns and insights.

 Think of harvesting as gathering the ingredients and mining as cooking the meal.